 47) Invest in relationships

 The focus of your public relations efforts should be on those who already influence your target client.
-You need to find thought leaders with a lot of clouts and form a relationship with them.
+You need to find thought leaders with a lot of clout and form a relationship with them.

 A successful partnership will assist you to earn trust from the public.
-It is critical to developing positive relationships with the appropriate media channels so that you can build credibility for your brand.
+It is critical to develop positive relationships with the appropriate media channels so that you can build credibility for your brand.
 Without the right connection, you will not reach the correct audience, no matter how many mentions you get.

 48) Plan a crisis response

-In the event of a crisis, you must ensure that you have a crisis communications team in place.
+In the event of a PR crisis, you must ensure that you have a crisis communications team in place.
 Your crisis team will be in charge of developing and executing a crisis response.
 This team should also devise tactics to deal with the crisis, identify answers, and keep an eye on the media.

 Stick to these essential guidelines.
-Always tell the truth; Be always be prepared; always take care; always make quick adjustments.
+Always tell the truth; always be prepared; always take care; always make quick adjustments.
 Additionally, always show sympathy and concern in a crisis.
 Moreover, never, ever, ever, ever, ever say, “Any comment.”